Services

 SEO Recovery After a WordPress to Next.js Migration

-You are in the right place when you migrated from WordPress to Next.js and then lost traffic, rankings, or indexed coverage because the new technical SEO layer no longer matches the old estate.
+This is the postmigration problem: WordPress has moved to Next.js, but traffic, rankings, or indexed coverage have dropped because the new technical SEO layer no longer matches the old estate.

-Recover lost visibility after a WordPresstoNext.js migration by tracing the technical gaps in redirects, canonicals, sitemaps, and rendering.
+Recover lost visibility after a WordPresstoNext.js migration by tracing technical gaps in redirects, canonicals, sitemaps, rendering, and route continuity for priority pages.

 • Traffic, rankings, or indexed URLs dropped after a WordPress to Next.js migration.